sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading from Sparkle 2.1

+**Note**: Sparkle 2.2 is currently in beta.

+If you're upgrading from Sparkle 2.0 or 2.1 and sandbox your app, Sparkle 2.2 has renamed the XPC Services referenced in the [sandboxed applications](/documentation/sandboxing) guide.
+If you have scripts that reference these services you will need to update them.

+Sparkle 2.2 provides [gentle update reminders](/documentation/gentle-reminders) which background-running (dockless) applications that schedule update checks need to check out.

 ## Upgrading from Sparkle 1.x to 2.0

 Sparkle 2 now requires macOS 10.11 (El Capitan) or later.